electron/forge/SUPPORT.md

 # Support for Electron Forge

-If you have questions about usage, we encourage you to browse the [website](https://www.electronforge.io/), and visit one of the several [community-driven sites](https://github.com/electron/electron#community).
+If you have questions about usage, we encourage you to browse the [website](https://www.electronforge.io/), and visit one of the several [community-driven sites](https://github.com/electron/electron#community), including the [official Electron Discord server](https://discord.gg/electron), where there is a dedicated channel for Electron Forge.

 ## Troubleshooting